Adventech/sabbath-school-lessons/src/en/2026-03/11/teacher-comments.md

 True generosity is proof of transformed hearts, shaped by the example of Jesus’ sacrificial love.
 Voluntary and joyful giving reflects Christ (2 Cor.
 9:7).
 Just as Jesus gave Himself willingly and joyfully for our sake (Heb.
 12:2), believers are called to give in the same spirit—not out of guilt but out of grace-filled joy.
 Paul reminds the Corinthians that when we give like Christ, we are not depleted—we are resupplied by God’s grace.
 The same God who gave us Christ, our greatest gift, is faithful to give us what we need to be generous.

-4. Financial Integrity Matters: Beyond the call to generosity, Paul is deeply concerned with how the money, given to support the struggling church in Jerusalem, is handled.
+**4. Financial Integrity Matters:** Beyond the call to generosity, Paul is deeply concerned with how the money, given to support the struggling church in Jerusalem, is handled.
 In 2 Corinthians 8:18–21, he very transparently explains the system: “With him we are sending the brother who is famous among all the churches for his preaching of the gospel.
 And not only that, but he has been appointed by the churches to travel with us as we carry out this act of grace that is being ministered by us, for the glory of the Lord himself and to show our good will.
 We take this course so that no one should blame us about this generous gift that is being administered by us, for we aim at what is honorable not only in the Lord’s sight but also in the sight of man” (ESV).

 Paul makes the case, in 2 Corinthians 8:18–21, that trustworthiness and transparency are two important values in building God’s kingdom.
 These two qualities ensure that everything is done in a manner that is above reproach.
 Furthermore, they show accountability before God and people, and, finally, they protect the mission—and Paul himself—from any suspicion of misuse.